We Spent No Money For An Entire Week. This Is How It Went.

 We wanted to tackle lifestyle inflation, to find out what our triggers are and how we can change our behaviour to save more cash.
 Here’s how it went.

-Josie: Most of my no-spend week was spent resenting how I wasn’t allowed to buy the little things I usually buy in my day-to-day existence.
+Most of my no-spend week was spent resenting how I wasn’t allowed to buy the little things I usually buy in my day-to-day existence.
 Which made me realise how much I relied on these things to get me through a regular work week, and how devastatingly quickly they all add up.

 I’ve realised that my biggest expense is sheer disorganisation.
 I buy food and coffee so frequently because I don’t put aside time to prepare my own.
 At the beginning of the experiment, I thought I’d be wrapping up my no-spend week by splashing out on the consumer goods I missed.
 But I’m actually doing the opposite, seeing the numbers that show up on my bank app in a whole new light.
 I’ve been making a concerted effort to meal prep every Sunday so I have lunch for the week.
 I’m drinking more instant coffee, limiting myself to only one bought a day.
 I’m not buying any more frivolous treats.

-Another thing that spending no money for a week made me realise is that little luxuries like buying a $4 coffee a day and going for brunch on a Sunday are worth the cost.
+Another thing that spending no money for a week made me realise is that little luxuries like buying a $4 coffee every day and going for brunch on a Sunday are worth the cost.
 I’m no angel.
 I can’t completely cut out general pleasures, nor should I have to.
 Spending money on two coffees and lunch every day is reckless.
 But the occasional coffee and weekly brunch is a lifesaver.

 My no-spend experience was the spend detox I drastically needed.